-Culture & Communities

-Indicator Performance Target (Data covering to year end unless otherwise stated) 2020/21 2021/22 2022/23 2022/23 Percentage of residents satisfied with local libraries (Environment, Infrastructure & Economic Development Committee) 78% Not Collected Due to Covid 95% 82% Number of library visits, in person and online (Environment, Infrastructure & Economic Development Committee) 3,469,000 1,062,804 1,280,912 1,035,000 Comments on Performance for 2022-23 and Target There has been a 91.7% increase in library footfall this year when compared to the pre- mirrored across many library authorities in Scotland as people have changed habits or - - the library visits has increased by 17% since 2020/21.
-Numbers of adult learners supported to improve their employability or digital skills (this includes commissioned services via the Adult Learning Partnership) (Environment, Infrastructure & Economic Development Committee) 110 279 780 350 Comments on Performance for 2022-23 and Target targets would not be appropriate Number of overcrowded households (Housing and Social Wellbeing Committee) 116 117 123 110
+Indicator Performance Target (Data covering to year end unless otherwise stated) 2020/21 2021/22 2022/23 2022/23 Percentage of residents satisfied with local libraries 78% Not Collected 95% 82% (Environment, Infrastructure & Economic Development Committee) 10,0 Due to Covid 3070 5% Number of library visits, in person and online 3,469,000 1,062,804 1,280,912 350.000 (Environment, Infrastructure & Economic Development Committee) ,,,,,,,,,, 1,00=,000 1,,

+There has been a 91.7% increase in library footfall this year when compared to the previous year 2021/22.
+This shows the sign of a strong recovery.
+This picture is mirrored across many library authorities in Scotland as people have changed habits or seek their reading material and information elsewhere.
+The satisfaction levels with the library visits has increased by 17% since 2020/21.

+Numbers of adult learners supported to improve their employability or digital skills (this includes commissioned services via the Adult Learning Partnership) 110 279 780 350 (Environment, Infrastructure & Economic Development Committee)

+As of December 2022, there were 780 adult learners supported to improve their employability or digital skills.
+This is significantly higher than the previous two years combined, largely due to the limitations in place during the pandemic.

-Indicator Performance Target (Data covering to year end unless otherwise stated) 2020/21 2021/22 2022/23 2022/23 Number of families presenting as homeless Regulatory guidance (Housing and Social Wellbeing Committee) 83 107 141 advises the setting of
+Indicator Performance Target (Data covering to year end unless otherwise stated) 2020/21 2021/22 2022/23 2022/23 Number of families presenting as homeless Regulatory guidance (Housing and Social Wellbeing Committee) 83 107 141 advises the setting of targets would not be appropriate Number of overcrowded households (Housing and Social Wellbeing Committee) 116 117 123 110